-The primary purpose of this course is to help candidates, including teachers, administrators, and curriculum coordinators to develop an in-depth understanding of 21st century concepts and practices in curriculum development, the delivery of instruction, and the role of assessment.
-Such understanding should assist in examining the relationships, sources, and components in their dynamic interactions and contributions to effective learning.
+The primary purpose of this course is to help candidates, including teachers, administrators, and curriculum coordinators develop an in-depth understanding of 21^{st} century concepts and practices in curriculum development, the delivery of instruction, and the role of assessment.
+Students will design a unit plan or a project-based instructional unit in their respective content areas.